top of page

 "I can't imagine Strafford without Coburn's store.
 I've shopped in our town store for almost a century, and I hope it will serve the town for another hundred years."

-— Hazel Lewis, Strafford resident, age 102
+— Hazel Lewis, Strafford resident at 102 years of age

 Painting by Jennifer Brown